-Few industries operate under stricter safety and preparedness regimes than the aviation industry.
-At Avinor, we work towards an unambiguous safety goal: No aviation accidents or serious incidents where Avinor is involved.
-As the senior safety advisor, it is my responsibility to implement a business continuity system that both supports our strict security regime and is intuitive to use for anyone affiliated with our 45 airports.
+Few sectors operate under stricter safety and preparedness regimes than the aviation industry.
+At Avinor, we work towards a defined safety goal: No aviation accidents or serious incidents where Avinor is involved.
+As the senior safety advisor, it's my responsibility to implement a business continuity system that both supports our strict security regime and is intuitive enough to be used by anyone affiliated with our 45 airports.

-Avinor is a significant public actor and possesses a lot of information that has to be accessible for emergency services, the Ministry of Transport and the Civil Aviation Authority.
-It means that Avinor, in addition to the extensive network of airports, all of which consist of several different departments, must be connected to the public security and emergency network.
+Avinor is a significant public body and possesses lots of information that has to be accessible to emergency services, the Ministry of Transport, and the Civil Aviation Authority.
+This means that, in addition to managing our extensive network of airports – all of which comprise several different departments, Avinor must remain connected to the public security and emergency network.

-It’s essential that our business continuity system handles this intricate web of connections without compromising security features like information, dissemination and data protection.
-Here are my tips for implementing a business continuity system in a major organisation:
+It’s essential that our business continuity system handles this intricate web of connections without compromising security concerns such as keeping

-I have implemented our business continuity system in 45 airports, mostly by working face to face with the operators, but also over Skype.
-My experience is that on-site implementation is three to four times more efficient.
-Additionally, personal presence helps you build a closer relationship with the people who will use the system, and it will be easier for them to ask for help further down the line.
+I've implemented our business continuity system in over 45 airports, mostly by working face-to-face with operators but also over the internet using email and Skype.
+My experience has revealed that on-site, face-to-face implementation is three to four times more efficient than internet-based communications.
+Additionally, having a personal presence helps you build a closer relationship with the people actually using the system, ensuring they feel comfortable asking you for help and guidance further down the line.

-Make Sure the System is Role-specific and Divided into Levels
+2. Make Sure the System is Role-Specific and Divided Into Levels

 Our system is set up in a role-specific way.
-It means that a person's responsibility determines the lay-out he or she sees when opening CIM.
-An external party, such as a municipality, only has an input user, which means they can add information to the system, but not extract anything.
-For example, a person working for Widerøe ground services can send data into the system but can’t see anything from that incident or other events.
+This means that a user's responsibilities determine the dashboards he or she sees when opening CIM.
+For instance, an external party, such as a municipality, will only be capable of adding information to the system, not extracting anything.

 The system is also divided into levels, but that doesn’t mean that top management has access to everything.
-The strategic level shouldn’t see all the information; it will appear cluttered and prevent them from fulfilling their strategic responsibilities.
+The strategic team shouldn’t see all available data – it will appear cluttered and prevent them from fulfilling their strategic responsibilities.

-A management system for business continuity serves no purpose if the information doesn’t reach the right people when it matters.
-Therefore, it’s essential to set up clear notification routines so that everyone knows who to notify and where their responsibility begins and ends.
+A business continuity management system serves no purpose if the information within doesn’t reach the right people at the right time.
+Therefore, it’s essential to set up clear notification routines so that everyone knows whom to notify and where their responsibility begins and ends during an incident.